teckel12/LuaTelemetry/README.md

 * [INAV v1.7.3+](https://github.com/iNavFlight/inav/releases) running on your flight controller
 * GPS, altimeter (barometer), and magnetometer (compass) sensors

-> Note: Lua Telemetry **requires** SmartPort telemetry (the above requirements imply that).
+> Note: This Lua Telemetry script **requires** SmartPort telemetry as noted above.
-> Lua Telemetry won't work with Crossfire for example because it uses proprietary sensors and missing sensor information.
+> Lua Telemetry **won't work with Crossfire** for example because it uses proprietary sensor names/formatting and missing sensor information that Lua Telemetry needs.
-> The above requirements are really that, they're required for this script to function.

 ## Setup

 #### In INAV Configurator

-1. Setup telemetry to send to your transmitter - [INAV telemetry docs](https://github.com/iNavFlight/inav/blob/master/docs/Telemetry.md)
+1. Setup SmartPort telemetry to send to your transmitter - [INAV telemetry docs](https://github.com/iNavFlight/inav/blob/master/docs/Telemetry.md#smartport-sport-telemetry)
-2. If you have an amperage sensor, configure `battery_capacity` to the mAh you want to draw from your battery and set `smartport_fuel_percent = ON` in CLI settings (allows proper calibration of battery used percentage)
+2. If you have an amperage sensor (which I highly suggest), configure `battery_capacity` to the mAh you want to draw from your battery and set `smartport_fuel_percent = ON` in CLI settings (allows proper calibration of fuel used percentage)

 #### From Transmitter